 Seizure - petit mal; Seizure - absence; Petit mal seizure; Epilepsy - absence seizure; Non-motor generalized seizure

 An absence seizure is the term for a type of seizure involving staring spells.
-This type of seizure is a brief (usually less than 15 seconds) disturbance of brain function due to abnormal electrical activity in the brain.
+This type of seizure is a brief (usually less than 15 seconds) change in awareness due to abnormal electrical activity in the brain.

 In some cases, the seizures are triggered by flashing lights or when the person breathes faster and more deeply than usual (hyperventilates).